Go Ad-Free

 For some people, a MAO inhibitor may be extremely helpful against depression.
 They work differently from tricyclic antidepressants such as amitriptyline (Elavil), desipramine (Norpramin) or imipramine (Tofranil).
 They are also quite different from more modern antidepressants such as citalopram (Celexa), desvenlafaxine (Pristiq), duloxetine (Cymbalta), escitalopram (Lexapro), sertraline (Zoloft) and venlafaxine (Effexor).

 MAO inhibitor drugs require extra caution because of interactions and side effects.
 If physicians and pharmacists are vigilant, though, they can help protect patients against such dangers.
 That means providing a list of all foods and other medications that might interact.
 It also requires thoughtful counseling about adverse reactions.
 All antidepressants carry risks.
 But so does major depression.
-You may find our eGuide to Dealing with Depression of value.
-It can be found under the Health eGuides tab.
+You can learn more about the pros and cons of MAOIs and other antidepressants in our eGuide to Dealing with Depression.
+You’ll find it under the Health eGuides tab.